 How hip-hop took over high fashion

-Dan Runcie, founder of Trapital, explains how and why this happened.
+Dan Runcie, founder of hip-hop newsletter Trapital, explains how and why the culture shift happened – and what it means for fashion brands today.

 Starting out, Katharine Hamnett loved designing clothes that other women loved to wear.
 It was all quite simple.
 She founded her eponymous brand in 1979, going on to build a British fashion empire based on modern workwear, military styles and slogan t-shirts with phrases like Choose Life emblazoned in huge block capitals.
 ‘When you make the words that big you can’t not see them,’ she says, ‘and it becomes impossible to filter them out of your brain.’